Dosage Form: injection, solution

-Although similar serious adverse events have been reported in patients receiving theophylline alone, the possibility that these reactions may be potentiated by ciprofloxacin cannot be eliminated.
-If concomitant use cannot be avoided, serum levels of theophylline should be monitored and dosage adjustments made as appropriate.
+Although similar serious adverse reactions have been reported in patients receiving theophylline alone, the possibility that these reactions may be potentiated by ciprofloxacin cannot be eliminated.
+If concomitant use cannot be avoided, monitor serum levels of theophylline and adjust dosage as appropriate [see Drug Interactions (7)].

-Clostridium Difficile-Associated Diarrhea
+Clostridium difficile-Associated Diarrhea

 C. difficile produces toxins A and B which contribute to the development of CDAD.
 Hypertoxin producing isolates of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
-CDAD must be considered in all patients who present with diarrhea following antibiotic use.
+CDAD must be considered in all patients who present with diarrhea following antibacterial use.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.

-If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.
-Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated [see Adverse Reactions (6.1)].
+If CDAD is suspected or confirmed, ongoing antibacterial use not directed against C. difficile may need to be discontinued.
+Appropriate fluid and electrolyte management, protein supplementation, antibacterial treatment of C. difficile, and institute surgical evaluation as clinically indicated [see Adverse Reactions (6.1)].

 Musculoskeletal Disorders in Pediatric Patients and Arthropathic Effects in Animals